70mai M310 Specs

 70mai M310 Review

 The 70mai M310 is a single-channel (1CH) dash cam in the lower price segment.
-It doesn’t come with a lot of bells and whistles, in fact, it doesn’t even have GPS.
-Nonetheless, its price below $50 and 70mai’s reputation as a trusted brand have quickly made it one of the top selling dash cam after its release in 2025.
+It doesn’t come with a lot of bells and whistles, in fact, it doesn’t even have GPS!

 Design

 This a simple, barrel-shaped dash cam.
 It doesn’t have a screen, so it’s quite small and discreet.
-You attach it to the windshield with an adhesive mount, and it easily fits behind the rear view mirror if you prefer to keep it out of sight.
+You attach it to the windshield with an adhesive mount, so you can hide it behind the rear view mirror easily.

 Video Quality